sahilrajput03/sahilrajput03/learn-capacitor.md

 ## WORKING ❤️ WAY ❤️ OF producing the signed apk

+NOTE: Why to use android studio and **not** capacitor CLI to build a signed APK?
+Because - It gives error when the APK is installed on android - "App is not installed."

 1. Run `npm run build` in project
 2. Run `Build > Clean Project`.
 3. Run `Build > Signed Bundle / APK...` and continue with as required.
-4. APK/AAB will be generated at `/home/array/test/slasher/slasher-web-frontend/android/app/release`
+4. APK/AAB will be generated at `/home/array/test/slasher/slasher-web-frontend/android/app/release`.

 ## `LEARNING OF THE BAD DAY` Super learning about adding tester email to "Internal Testing"